roy-shantanu/jira-restassured/README.md

     d.
 The AllureRequestResponseFilter is the custom filter that is made, extending RA's ordered filter.
     e. see main/resources/tpl/custom-http-request.ftl -> this is the attachment UI template.
 (Allure uses freemarker as its template engine)

+6. main/java/customassertions :: see point 7 of test/java at the end about custom assertions.
-6. main/resources/schema -> used in schema tests:: if the response has different / more / less / different data type elements than the one described in these schemas, the test will fail, and will tell what was the difference.
+7. main/resources/schema -> used in schema tests:: if the response has different / more / less / different data type elements than the one described in these schemas, the test will fail, and will tell what was the difference.
-7. tpl:: see 5.e
+8. tpl:: see 5.e
-8. users.json -> predefined test users
+9. users.json -> predefined test users

 test/java::
 1. BaseTest ->